UgzSourceCode/web-portfolio/docs/frontend-file-structure.md

 │   │   ├── pl                      # This directory contains all Polish translations files
 │   │   │     └── translation.json  # This file contains translations data for the Polish language
-├── src/                            # Directory containing source files │   ├── Assets/                     # This directory contains additional files, such as images.
-│   ├── App/                        # This directory contains files for App component and directories with components for this component
+├── src/                            # Directory containing source files │   ├── AppLayout/                        # This directory contains files for AppLayout component and directories with components for this component
 │   │   ├── Footer/                 # This directory contains files for Footer component
 │   │   │   ├── ...                 # All files related to the Footer component like component.tsx
 │   │   │   └── index.ts            # API file which should re-export public elements from other files in the same directory